Krav Maga, which means contact combat is a mixed martial art that has become very popular over recent years.

 Today, there are various forms of Krav Maga, including those used by law enforcement officers to arrest and detain, those used by civilians for self-defense as well as those used by the military.

 It is important to note that Krav Maga is not used for sports.
 Instead, it is designed for physical training and self-protection.
-It is meant to be practical and can be taught to any person regardless of their age, gender, or physical abilities.
+It is meant to be practical and can be taught to any person regardless of age, gender, or physical abilities.

 Krav Maga has no rules as is the case with other combat sports.
 More so, it has no sporting federation and does not have official uniforms or attire.